Myekman/tic_tac_toe/README.md

 *  Solution: Changed the order of if/else in that function.
 3. The game Did'nt start again after restart buttun was clicked.
 *  Solution: Set running to true;
-4. I made different background colors for player X and player O when playing, but when i clicked the same box twice, the color changed again.
-* Solution:

 ### Unfixed bugs

-All the bugs were fixed and moved to the section Bugs.
+I made different background colors for player X and player O when playing, but when i clicked the same box twice, the color changed again.
+My mentor gave me tips on how to fixed but unfortunately that did'nt work out.
+This is a bug that has not been fixed before submitting.

 ## Deployment